If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 If you don’t already have annual membership options, now’s the time to create them.

-After a set period of time, offer up a one-year buy-in where members can lock into a lower monthly rate with a full year commitment to help them help themselves.
+That’s why offering a one-year buy-in where members can lock into a lower monthly rate with a full year commitment, can help increase member retention.

 To improve membership retention for your program, start meeting with your members one-on-one as much as you can.